gottacatchenall/thesis_proposal/README.md

-abundance [@Hubbell2001UniNeu] to compute a null expectation of the number of total observations of individuals of _any species_ by simulating the process of observation on food-webs generated using the niche model [@williamsmart] with connectance parameterized by the flexible-links model [@cite].
+abundance [@Hubbell2001UniNeu] to compute a null expectation of the number of total observations of individuals of _any species_ by simulating the process of observation on food-webs generated using the niche model [@Williams2000SimRul] with connectance parameterized by the flexible-links model [@MacDonald2020RevLin].
 An example of this relation for networks with varying spceies richness is shown in @fig:fnr.

 ![foo](./figures/ch2_fnr.png){#fig:fnr}